OECD Guidelines for the Testing of Chemicals

 Guidelines are numbered with three digit numbers, the section number being the first number.
 Sometimes guidelines are suffixed with a letter.

 Guidelines are under constant review, with guidelines being periodically updated, new guidelines being adopted, and guidelines being withdrawn.
 Previous guidelines are maintained on the website for reference purposes.
 Animal welfare concerns are dealt with by ensuring that animal tests are only permitted where necessary.
+An OECD Directive obligates a national regulator to use TG studies performed in another member country (Mutual Acceptance of Data, ‘MAD’ (enacting OECD’s mission of reducing non-tariff trade barriers), and the OECD reaches out non-OECD countries to use the TG when those countries regulate chemicals.